-Decay begins with the events that follow wounding.
-There is a protective chemical response in the living wood tissues exposed by the wound.
+Decay begins with the events that follow wounding of a tree.
+A tree reacts with a protective chemical response in the living wood tissues exposed by the wound.
 The chemical changes form a protective barrier against invasion by microorganisms.
-This barrier is effective against most microorganisms, most of the time.
+This barrier is effective against most microorganisms most of the time.

-Bacteria and fungi that do not cause decay are usually, but not always, the pioneer microorganisms that are able to surmount this chemical barrier and invade the tree.
+Bacteria and fungi that do not cause decay are usually - but not always - the pioneer microorganisms that are able to surmount this chemical barrier and invade the tree.
 The tree then responds further in a chemical way to the invasion.
 Most of the time the protective responses in the wood are effective in preventing invasion; but not always.

-Other species of microorganisms continue to invade, in a wave action: a succession.
-After the living wood cells are killed, decay microorganisms invade and digest cell walls; or to say it another way, the decay microorganisms are the "cleanup crew."
+Other species of microorganisms continue to invade, in a wave action -asuccession.
+After the living wood cells are killed, decay microorganisms invade and digest cell walls.
+To say it another way, the decay microorganisms are the "cleanup crew".
 They do their job effectively.

-The chemical protective barrier is the tree's first line of defense.
-A second line of defense occurs after the microorganisms have invaded the tree.
+A second line of defense occurs after

+the microorganisms have invaded the tree.
 The tree walls off the invaded tissues.
 They are compartmentalized.